waitbutmetho/ModernJSAppCodeReview/README.md

 ## Known Bugs

-_This application is not fully designed and may have unknown bugs._
+_no known bugs_

 ## Support and contact details

-_If you have any questions, concerns, or feedback, please contact the authors through_ [gitHub](https://github.com/hreacon/).
+_If you have any questions, concerns, or feedback, please contact the authors through_ [gitHub](https://github.com/waitbutmetho/).

 ## Technologies Used